hassanowner/Js-Training-Tasking-/Task-Master/about.md

 - Building full pipelines to transform, clean, calculate, and iterate
 - Shows how array methods work in harmony
 - Practical tasks demonstrating real project patterns

+---
+# 🏷️Object
+### Object Basics & Accessing Properties
+- Creating basic objects
+- Reading and updating properties
+- Understanding property types and values

+### Dot Notation vs Bracket Notation & Dynamic Keys
+- Accessing properties using dot notation
+- Accessing properties using bracket notation
+- Using variables to create dynamic property keys

+### Nested Objects & Methods
+- Storing objects inside other objects
+- Accessing deeply nested values
+- Adding and calling methods inside objects

+### Creating Objects Using `new Object()`
+- Building empty objects with the constructor
+- Adding properties after creation

+### The `this` Keyword (Object Context & Global Context)
+- Using `this` inside methods to refer to the object
+- Understanding how `this` behaves in the global scope

+### Object.create()
+- Creating new objects with a specific prototype
+- Inheriting properties and methods from another object

+### Object.assign()
+- Cloning objects
+- Merging multiple objects
+- Adding or overriding properties during assignment